 - a residence order

-Coombe Road Primary School is committed to closing the gap between the attainment of socially disadvantaged pupils and their peers and the PPG funding forms a vital part of achieving this.
+Coombe Road Primary School is committed to diminishing the difference between the attainment of socially disadvantaged pupils and their peers and the PPG funding forms a vital part of achieving this.

 - All members of staff and governors accept responsibility for socially disadvantaged pupils and are committed to meeting their pastoral, social and academic needs within the school environment.